ShaunCurtis/Blazr.VSA/Documents/Monads.md

 `Result<T>` is no different.
 It's high level code, *syntactic sugar*, that abstracts higher level functionality into lower level boilerplate code.

-### Bind, Map, Match
+### Return, Bind, Map, Match

-I've deliberately not used the standard FP terms for operations: I've used names that I believe are more descriptive.
-I think sticking to the classic terms is counter-productive:  Map, Bind, Match and many other have different means in OOP C#.
+I've deliberately modified the standard FP terms for operations: I've used names that I believe are more descriptive.
+I think sticking to the classic terms is counter-productive:  Return, Map, Bind, Match and many other have different means in OOP C#.

 ## Appendix